m-lamonaca/programming-notes/DotNet/C#/C#.md

 ### Attribute Targets

 Attributes can be applied to numerous different kinds of targets.
-Specifically, it's possible to apply attributes to *assemblies*, *modules*, *types*, *methods*, *method parameters*, *constructors*, *fields*, *properties*, *events*, and *generic type parameters*.
+Specifically, it's possible to apply attributes to _assemblies_, _modules_, _types_, _methods_, _method parameters_, _constructors_, _fields_, _properties_, _events_, and _generic type parameters_.
-In addition, it's possible to supply attributes that target a *method’s return value*.
+In addition, it's possible to supply attributes that target a _method's return value_.

 Since assemblies or modules don't have a single feature that represents them, attributes are applied by stating explicitly he target at the start the attribute.
 It's possible to put assembly-level attributes in any file.
 The sole restriction is that they must appear before any namespace or type definitions.
-The only things that should comebefore assembly-level attributes are whichever using directives are needed, comments, and whitespace (all of which are optional).
+The only things that should come before assembly-level attributes are whichever using directives are needed, comments, and whitespace (all of which are optional).

 ```cs
 [assembly : AttrName]
 [module : AttrName]
 ```

-Methods’ return values can be annotated, and this also requires qualification, because return value attributes go in front of the method, the same place as attributes that apply to the method itself.
+Methods' return values can be annotated, and this also requires qualification, because return value attributes go in front of the method, the same place as attributes that apply to the method itself.

 ```cs
 [AttrName]